os-js/manual.os-js.org/src/v3/development/README.md

 ### Linking

 With the `npm link` feature you can replace the different modules of OS.js with local source-code.
 If you for example want to make changes to the `@osjs/client` you can check out its sources, run the linking and then make any changes you may want.

+> **[warning] It is highly recommended that you either manage your node installation with [nvm](https://github.com/creationix/nvm) or [modify you npm setup](https://docs.npmjs.com/getting-started/fixing-npm-permissions) to prevent permission errors when using the npm link feature.**

 Assuming you've already installed OS.js, this is an example of how you set up linking: